Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Introduction: Why Valuation Multiples Mean Nothing Without Quality of Earnings

 In 2025, it’s common to hear “your industry trades at 6–8x EBITDA.”
-That range sounds promising—until you realize it only applies to high-quality earnings verified through due diligence.
+Those typical EBITDA multiples can be a useful benchmark range for service businesses under $10M in revenue, but the range sounds promising only until you realize it applies to high-quality earnings verified through due diligence.

 Consider a $3M EBITDA marketing agency expecting an $18M exit at 6x.
 The buyer orders a quality of earnings report.
 QoE analysis reveals inflated owner compensation, one-time revenue, and aggressive recognition practices.
 Adjusted EBITDA drops to $2.2M.
 The real offer?
 Under $13M.
+The same business can produce a very different business valuation once adjusted EBITDA is corrected.
 Same multiple, dramatically different outcome.

-Buyers, lenders, and private equity funds care less about headline multiples and more about how defensible and repeatable your business’s earnings are over the next 3–5 years.
+Buyers, lenders, private equity firms, and other financial buyers care less about headline earnings math and more about how defensible and repeatable your business’s earnings are over the next 3–5 years.
 The company’s financial performance on paper means little if it can’t survive scrutiny.

 At Bennett Financials, we serve as your strategic tax and fractional CFO partner.
 We help owners engineer QoE-ready numbers long before they go to market—so the multiple you’ve been promised becomes the multiple you actually receive.

-This article breaks down what a quality of earnings report is, how it’s built, and exactly how it interacts with valuation multiples.
+This article breaks down what a quality of earnings report is, how it’s built, and exactly how it affects EBITDA multiples and overall business value.

 What Is a Quality of Earnings (QoE) Report?

-A quality of earnings report is a transaction-focused analysis, usually performed by an independent advisor, that evaluates whether reported earnings truly represent sustainable operating performance.
+A quality of earnings report is a transaction-focused analysis, usually performed by an independent advisor, that evaluates whether reported earnings truly represent sustainable operating performance as part of a broader business valuation process.
 It’s the financial due diligence tool that determines if a buyer can trust what they’re buying.

 QoE goes beyond your income statement.
-It analyzes normalized EBITDA, revenue quality, customer concentration risks, working capital needs, and cash conversion.
+It analyzes normalized EBITDA, revenue quality, customer concentration risks, working capital needs, and cash conversion, and buyers use it alongside other valuation methods to assess sustainable earnings.
 The goal is to provide an accurate picture of what the business will actually earn post-closing.

 A QoE report is not a financial audit.
 Audits look backward at GAAP compliance.
 QoE looks forward at the earnings a buyer can count on after the deal closes.